GEL leaves an impact!

 The program provides to a select group of MIT engineering undergraduates a challenging and supportive environment in which they develop leadership skills that help them to become highly effective leaders of engineering teams.
 Each year, approximately 175 rising juniors and seniors apply to the program.
 The Undergraduate Practice Opportunities Program (UPOP) serves as a viable entryway into the Gordon ELP, but students can also enter by having demonstrated equivalent experience in an engineering project in an academic or industrial setting.
 The first year of the program (GEL1) introduces students to engineering leadership experiences and development, and sees approximately 120 students participate.
 For an exclusive group of 30-35 students, the second year of GEL (GEL2) is an intensely personalized leadership development program that includes opportunities for leadership practice, and significant interactions with industry leaders, staff, and peers.

-The GEL Program equips students with the knowledge and hands-on practice needed in order to lead successful careers in the engineering industry.
+Students are equipped with the knowledge and hands-on practice needed in order to lead successful careers in the engineering industry.
 GEL alumni/ae have gone on to work for companies such as: Accenture, ABInBev, Adobe, Airbus, Amazon, Amazon Robotics, Apple, Blackstone Instruments, Boeing, Bose, Capital One digital payment systems, Cooper Perkins, ExxonMobil, GE Aviation, GE Oil & Gas, General Atomics Aeronautical, Google, Johnson & Johnson, Levitronix, Lockheed Martin, Lucid Software, Microsoft, Northrop Grumman, Oracle, Palantir, Pioneer Natural Resources, Power Advocate, Samumed, Schlumberger, Senesta Technologies, Sonos, SpaceX, Tesla Motors, TIAX, U.S. Air Force, U.S. Navy, Vecna Technologies, and more.

 Watch our video to learn more about the GEL Program!